The Risks Of Caffeine Intake During Pregnancy And Who Is At Higher Risk

 Caffeine Intake During Pregnancy

 Caffeine is both a diuretic and a stimulant.
-As a stimulant, it raises your heart rate and blood pressure, neither of which are recommended during pregnancy.
-As a diuretic it causes more frequent urination, which in turn can lead to your body fluid being reduced, which could cause dehydration.
+As a stimulant, it raises your heart rate and blood pressure, neither of which is recommended during pregnancy.
+As a diuretic, it causes more frequent urination, which in turn can lead to your body fluid being reduced, which could cause dehydration.

 What’s more is that caffeine crosses your placenta to baby, whose system is not sufficiently developed to handle the effects.
 Baby’s metabolism is still maturing and she is not able to fully metabolise the caffeine.
 She does not have the necessary enzymes to break it down.
 This can lead to changes in her normal movement pattern as well as her sleeping pattern.

 Apart from coffee, caffeine is also found in some headache tablets that you can buy over the counter, chocolate, tea and soda.

 Here Are The Risks Of Caffeine Intake During Pregnancy

 1. Here Are The Risks Of Caffeine Intake During Pregnancy

 Low birth weight – The definition of low birth weight is when the baby is less than 2.5 kg (5.51 pounds) at the time of birth, regardless of when the birth takes place.
 Although some low birth weight infants are healthy, there are numerous health risks associated with low birth weight, which could affect your baby.
 We’ve highlighted some of the main risks below:

 Necrotizing enterocolitis (NEC) – this is an issue with the intestines which can lead to feeding problems.
 It can cause baby’s belly to swell as well as other complications.
 In more extreme cases surgery may be necessary to remove the damaged parts.
 If a baby has NEC she needs to be fed intravenously and take antibiotics.